 And that does make a difference: Having an entire day to rest and recharge – even if it’s just once a month – helps a lot.

-Even if you’re just responding to questions and emails, being “on call” 24/7 wears you down and leads to burnout.
+Even if you’re just responding to emails, being “on call” 24/7 wears you down and leads to burnout.

 You’re less likely to work consecutive 130-hour or 110-hour weeks now, and you’re less likely to die on the job.